 your PayPal information please go directly to https://www.paypal.com/

 log in to your PayPal account and perform the steps necessary to restore

 your account access as soon as possible or click on the link bellow:

-in to your PayPal account and choose the "Help" link in the footer of
+The PayPal Team Please do not reply to this e-mail.
+Mail sent to this address cannot be answered.
+For assistance, log in to your PayPal account and choose the "Help" link in the footer of any page.

 PayPal Email ID PP468